The Ultimate Guide to Reading Tolkien’s, ‘The Lord of the Rings’

 The Tolkien Society

-The LOTR Project *this one is esp cool if you love insane family trees
+The LOTR Project *this one is esp. cool if you love insane family trees

 Pay Attention to the Details

 The Lord of the Rings is a book that rewards careful attention to detail.
 Pay attention to the descriptions of characters, places, and events, as these often contain important clues and hints about the story.
 Tolkien was a master at creating a rich and immersive world, and there are many small details and nuances that can be easily missed if you're not paying attention.
+For me, this is why rereads are such a joy.
+I feel like I discover something new every single time.

 Ask for Help, Join a Community!